 A LiquidText project can open many PDF files at once in a single workspace.
 The margins around PDF files can be used for handwritten notes.
 Drawing a line between a figure or text section in a PDF and a handwritten note crates a location link, so it is easy to jump between bookmarks and text locations.
 The app can also automatically create summaries of annotated documents in a clever way, where non-annotated space is compressed.

 The Ink Engine is smooth, and it supports both normal pens and text markers.
 The pen size and color can be customized.
 Solely the pressure sensitivity option results in a very weird looking handwriting for me, so I turned it off.

 A last downside: It has rather poor file management.
 Files, pictures or web-pages need to be imported one by one.
 It supports the iOS 11 Files API, so it supports cloud storage providers through that.
 Still, direct sync with something like Dropbox would be a nice plus.

 For export, a workspace can be exported as flattened summaries of all included documents, notes and annotations.
 The LiquidText projects themselves use a proprietary format, which can also be exported, but opened nowhere except LiquidText for iPad itself.

-Flexcil (my review / free with in-app purchases in App Store) is another newcomer in the field of document annotations.
+Flexcil (my review / free with in-app purchases) is another newcomer in the field of document annotations.
 The app combines a workflow for annotating both (PDF) documents and traditional notebooks, called study notes in Flexcil.